cdek-it/wordpress/README.md

 = 4.1 =
 * WP-97 Cdek delivery logger
+* WP-148 Fixed 500 error when no available shipments detected
+* WP-150 React version downgraded to save compatibility with WP React components

 = 4.0 =
 * WP-40 Replaced the map in the plugin settings with address input fields